elastic/prodfiler-documentation/filtering.md

 * `host:hostname`: the hostname of the machine that is running the Prodfiler agent.
 * `host:ip`: the IP address of the machine.
-  In multiple IPs are possible, only one is used: the IP address of the interface through which the Prodfiler traffic is routed.
+  When multiple IPs are possible, only one is used: the IP address of the interface through which the Prodfiler traffic is routed.
 * `host:kernel_version`: the output of `uname -r` on the machine.
 * `host:kernel_proc_version`: the contents of `/proc/version` on the machine.